Anna von Bayern

 Princess Anna of Bavaria (Anna-Natascha Prinzessin von Bayern; née Princess Anna-Natascha zu Sayn-Wittgenstein-Berleburg; born 15 March 1978), known professionally as Anna von Bayern, is a German journalist and author who has been serving as the Chief Corporate Affairs Officer at Coty Inc. since 2020.
 A member of the House of Sayn-Wittgenstein-Berleburg by birth, she became a member of the House of Wittelsbach in 2005 through her marriage to Prince Manuel of Bavaria.

 Early life and education

 She was born Princess Anna zu Sayn-Wittgenstein-Berleburg in Munich in 1978, the daughter of Prince Ludwig Ferdinand of Sayn-Wittgenstein-Berleburg and Countess Yvonne Wachtmeister af Johannishus.
-She has three siblings, including the actor Prince August Fredrik zu Sayn-Wittgenstein-Berleburg and Princess Theodora zu Sayn-Wittgenstein-Berlebrug.
+She has three siblings, including the actor August Wittgenstein (Prince August Fredrik zu Sayn-Wittgenstein-Berleburg) and Princess Theodora zu Sayn-Wittgenstein-Berlebrug.

 Her paternal grandparents were Prince Ludwig Ferdinand of Sayn-Wittgenstein-Berleburg and Princess Friederike Juliane of Salm-Horstmar.
 She is the great-granddaughter of Richard, 4th Prince of Sayn-Wittgenstein-Berleburg and Princess Madeleine of Löwenstein-Wertheim-Freudenberg.

 She graduated in History and Politics from Stanford University and with an MA in creative writing from the University of East Anglia.